Gender diversity: More women in leadership is better for business

 Having a gender diverse workplace, where women were provided leadership opportunities and the ability to share their knowledge, was proven to be good for business, Miller said.

-"Where Employees have a sense of belonging and are valued you also get better retention rates," Miller said.
+"Where employees have a sense of belonging and are valued you also get better retention rates

-"If you have an environment where someone doesn't feel comfortable, they are not included or they don't have progression, even though they are skilled and able, then you are going to have staff turnover issues.
+"If you have an environment where someone doesn't feel comfortable, they are not included or they don't have progression, even though they are skilled and able, then you are going to have staff turnover issues."

-And high staff churn cuts into company profits she said.
+And high staff churn cuts into company profits, she said.

 A gender-diverse workplace was also positive.